Dr Harvey Anderson BSc(Hons); PG Cert; MSc; SFHEA; MCIMSPA (Chartered)

 About

-His main areas of interest in teaching and research are around sport coaching, existential psychology, strength & conditioning and biomechanics.
-He is an active researcher in these fields and has presented at a number of International Conferences (USA, Japan, Italy, Guadeloupe, Spain and across the UK).
-His research has covered several areas including the biomechanics of fast-bowling in cricket, psychological support approaches for elite cricketers, a strength & conditioning framework and critical reviews of S&C education in the UK.
-Harvey has also presented extensively about the value of using existential approaches in both sport coaching and sport psychology, as well as the use of feedback approaches in Higher Education.
+Harvey’s teaching and research interests encompass sport coaching, existential psychology, strength & conditioning, and biomechanics.
+An active researcher, he has presented his work at international conferences in countries such as the USA, Japan, Italy, Guadeloupe, Spain, Australia, New Zealand, and across the UK.
+His research portfolio includes studies on the biomechanics of fast-bowling in cricket, psychological support strategies for elite cricketers, frameworks for strength & conditioning, and critical reviews of S&C education in the UK.
+Harvey has also extensively explored and presented on the integration of existential approaches in sport coaching and psychology, as well as innovative feedback methodologies in Higher Education.

-He has received multiple nominations for an 'Inspirational Teachers Award' for his teaching at Hallam, and is a both a Senior Fellow of the HEA and a Senior HEA Reviewer for the University.
+Recognized for his exceptional contributions to teaching, Harvey has received multiple nominations for the 'Inspirational Teachers Award' at Sheffield Hallam.
+He is both a Senior Fellow of the Higher Education Academy (HEA) and a Senior HEA Reviewer for the University, further highlighting his commitment to academic excellence.

 Senior Lecturer